Yogesh-rana-2301/Classroom-availability/docs/tasks/frontend.md

 - [x] Implement admin audit logs table with filters
 - [x] Add role-based navigation visibility
 - [x] Add form validation and reusable error components
+- [x] Add frontend environment setup notes in README

 ## In Progress

-- [~] Add frontend environment setup notes in README
+- [~] No open frontend tasks in this checklist

 ## To Do

-- [ ] Add frontend environment setup notes in README
+- [ ] No pending items in this checklist

 ## Done Criteria